STORDIS/monsoon/README.md

   - By this step all tool chain is connected.
 Next, its time to data visualization, please check [how to configure grafana dashboards](GrafanaDashBoard.md).

-## Central Client Certificate Generation
+## Securing sopnic-exporter and node-exporter with Central Client Certificate Generation

 This generated client key should be encrypted with sops and put into git.